joellacarman/joellacarman.github.io/xabout.md

 permalink: /about/
 ---

-I’m a graphic designer in Washington, D.C.
-I work with the team at CNN Politics.
+I’m a graphic designer and developer in Washington, D.C.
+I work with the data viz team at the Urban Institute.
 I specialize in charts and graphs, but have also been known to do layout, print work and occasional copy writing.

 Previously I worked as a librarian at NPR.
 I love to find out *why* and *how*, and to spot things that don’t quite add up.